Youngsam/adr_analysis_paper/README.md

+# TD-based analysis on ADRs

-This repo is for the paper "An analysis of adverse drug reactions identified in nursing notes using reinforcement learning".
+This repo is for the paper "An analysis of adverse drug reactions identified in nursing notes using reinforcement learning."